DRLEdition19/profork-OFICIAL/README.md

-This repo is for personal use and development; not for general public use.
+This batocera pro repo fork is for personal use and development; not for general public use.